Causes, signs and symptoms, and treatment of speech delay

 Your child isn't using gestures, such as pointing or waving goodbye

 Your child prefers making gestures over vocalizations (sounds) to communicate

 Your child can only imitate speech or actions

 Doesn’t produce words or phrases spontaneously

-Says only some sounds or words repeatedly and can't use oral language to communicate more than their immediate needs
+Says only some sounds or words repeatedly, and can't use words to communicate more than their immediate needs

 Can't follow simple directions